bcgov/bcs-marzipan/docs/SCHEMA_README.md

 Before updating schemas, understand where the root definitions live:

 - **Activity Schema**: `packages/database/src/schema/activity.ts` - The Drizzle schema definition for the `activities` table
-- **Lookup Table Schemas**: `packages/database/src/schema/lookups.ts` - The Drizzle schema definitions for all lookup tables (activityStatuses, cities, categories, tags, pitchStatuses, schedulingStatuses, etc.)
+- **Lookup Table Schemas**: `packages/database/src/schema/lookups.ts` - The Drizzle schema definitions for all lookup tables (activityStatuses, cities, categories, tags, pitchStatuses, etc.)

 These Drizzle schemas are the **single source of truth** for database structure.
 All other type definitions are derived from or must be manually aligned with these schemas.